Types of communication

 Images are a form of visual communication that relies on a visual representation of an object or concept in order to convey new information.

-A blog writer wants the illustrator of the blog to draw a map of the world for her new blog post titled: “Fun facts and statistics about time zones”.
+A blog writer wants an illustrator to draw a map of the world for her new blog post titled Fun facts and statistics about time zones.

 Flow charts are a type of diagram that depicts a workflow or a process.

-When creating a flow chart, people usually use boxes to represent the different steps in a process.
+When creating a flow chart, people often use boxes to represent the different steps in a process.
 The boxes, i.e. steps, are typically connected to each other with arrows or lines.

 A junior talent acquisition specialist in an HR team is tasked with planning improvements in the recruiting process.

 She plans these improvements through a flow chart that involves the following connected boxes:

 - “What do we want to accomplish?”